• Level of education

 Syllabus:

-→ getting to know the environment (Linux, file management, editors, IDE)
+→ getting to grips with the environment (Linux, file management, editors, IDE)

-→ elements of python (imperative programming: variables, functions, 'duck' typing, lists, logical conditions, loops, ...)
+→ Python elements (imperative programming: variables, functions, duck typing, lists, logical conditions, loops, etc.)

 → visualization of mathematical functions and numerical data